Chambers Social Responsibility (CSR)

 - to sponsor a Bar Council award for Bar based CSR Scheme of the Year.

 The Network will meet twice a year.
-The first meeting of the Network will be on 22nd January in Middle Temple.
-Details to follow.
+The first meeting of the Network (focussing on environmental initiatives and calculating your carbon footprint) was held on 22nd January in Middle Temple.
+A summary of the event, including guidance on ideas for chambers based environmental initiatives is now being developed.

 If you would like to be part of the Network, please email KDomanska@barcouncil.org.uk.